clojurewerkz/neocons.docs/articles/populating.md

 To add a relationship to an index, use `clojurewerkz.neocons.rest.relationships/add-to-index`.
 To remove a relationship from an index, use `clojurewerkz.neocons.rest.relationships/delete-from-index`.

 {% gist 69af83b409b2b0ac0961 %}

+To add a relationship to an index [as unique](http://docs.neo4j.org/chunked/stable/rest-api-unique-indexes.html), pass one more argument to `clojurewerkz.neocons.rest.relationships/add-to-index`:

+{% gist f3a475b9650e6ccc7c02 %}

 To look a relationship up in an exact match (not full text search) index, use `clojurewerkz.neocons.rest.relationships/find`: